satansdeer/satansdeer.github.com/content/legacy-posts/getting-schwifty-with-pull-requests/index.md

 ## First step

-First you want to create a new branch based on `master` with all the changes from that huge PR unstaged.
+First you want to create a new branch based on `master` with all the changes from that PR unstaged.

 ```bash
 $ git checkout master